By Dr. Ian C. Dunican, SH//FT Sleep Consultant

-In my work with a top-level physiologist who specialises in recovery with elite and Olympic athletes, they always advocate that sleep for recovery is the number one modality to prioritise for subsequent performance.
+In my work with a top-level physiologist who specializes in recovery with elite and Olympic athletes, they always advocate that sleep for recovery is the number one modality to prioritize for subsequent performance.

 If you are an amateur athlete that works and has a family, then dividing your training sessions may be appropriate for you.
 Maybe consider a lunchtime high intensity session to augment your training or extending your evening training session.
 “Rise and Grind” may be replaced by “Sleep in, and Win”.

 Some people get by on 4-5 hrs sleep a night, can’t I just train myself to do this?

 The short answer is no, the vast majority of the population require 7–9 hrs per night.

 In a recent interview Prof. Matthew Walker on the Joe Rogan Experience said, “When you look at the number of people that sleep less than 5 hrs per night, there is a small fraction of <1% of the population, that has a certain gene that allows them to survive on 5 hrs of sleep”.

 So, whilst some people may be only getting 5-hrs and they might be functioning ok from day to day, they are most likely not achieving their optimal performance.